section-engineering-education/engineering-education/content/articles/servlet-filter-api/index.md

 5. Using examples, learn how to use filters in a computer program.

 ### Prerequisites
-You will need the following tools to go along with this article:
+You will need the following tools to follow along with this article:
 - [Eclipse](https://www.eclipse.org/downloads/packages/release/2021-06/r) or another open-source Java editor should be installed on your machine.
 - A web browser installed.
 - Install the [TomCat](https://tomcat.apache.org/) server or any other server.
 In this case, we will use TomCat version 9.